FullMetal-007/Self-Calibrated-AutoEncoder-for-Image-Colorization/README.md

     └── ...
 ```

-Each folder should contain RGB images (no need to pre-convert to grayscale).
+- Store images as RGB (no need to manually convert to grayscale).

 **Recommended Datasets:**